 Unlike Nagios, Zabbix is all free – there is no separate Enterprise edition.
 However, the folks at Zabbix offer several paid support services.

-To learn more about Zabbix and download this tool, visit their site:
+To learn more about Zabbix and download this tool, visit their site.

 3. Icinga

 Icinga started off as a fork (branched out development) of Nagios.
 According to those who decided to branch out, they wanted to add more functionality to Nagios Core than the owner of Nagios Core was willing to accommodate and at the same time, do this faster.
+As such, Icinga 1 was born.
+The team worked on a better user interface, added support for more databases (Oracle, PostgreSQL), and made it easier to extend the Core.

 Interestingly, Icinga 1 is compatible with Nagios and all Nagios plugins.

-However, a couple of years ago, Icinga 2 was released and in this version, the team completely rewrote the core (bye Nagios Core) in a bid to make configuration less complicated and also address scalability issues.
+However, a couple of years ago, Icinga 2 was released and in this version, the team completely rewrote the core (by Nagios Core) in a bid to make configuration less complicated and also address scalability issues.

 Icinga has a nice and responsive web interface although configuration is still done through text files (except you use a plugin).